awsdocs/amazon-aurora-user-guide/doc_source/rds-cloud-watch-events.md

-# Getting CloudWatch Events and Amazon EventBridge Events for Amazon Aurora<a name="rds-cloud-watch-events"></a>
+# Getting CloudWatch Events and Amazon EventBridge events for Amazon Aurora<a name="rds-cloud-watch-events"></a>

 Amazon CloudWatch Events and Amazon EventBridge both enable you to automate AWS services and respond to system events such as application availability issues or resource changes\.
 Events from AWS services are delivered to CloudWatch Events and EventBridge nearly in real time\.
 You can write simple rules to indicate which events interest you and what automated actions to take when an event matches a rule\.